 In the world, there are different myths about Quality Assurance Specialists.
 Of course, some of them may be caused by not so great experience of working with some… problematic QAs.
+However, usually they simply come from lack of knowledge.

 And I think it is our responsibility to draw the world close to the glorious role of the Quality Assurance Specialist and some aspects of our work.
 Let’s allow people to get to know us better.
 The best starting point is presenting our everyday job: working alongside the software developers.